 A cheap pair of hair straighteners or a digital radio at a knock-down price may sound tempting, but these products may end up costing more than money.

-In the last year, over one million UK shoppers bought a fake electrical product online, both inadvertently and intentionally.
+In the last year, over one million UK shoppers bought a fake electrical product online.

 - Why is counterfeit electrical equipment dangerous?